|Type of tour:||Self-guided|

 Day 7: Gustrow - Rostock (23-34 miles/37-54 km)

 Cycle along the Bützow-Güstrow-Canal.
 En route travellers may take any number of trains to Rostock at their own expense if they so deisre.

 Overnight in Rostock/Warnemünde.
 (During Hansesail Regatta in the first part of August, possibility of overnight stay in Güstrow.)

 Day 8: Rostock - Nyköping/Falster (20 miles/32 km)

 Take the train from the Rostock Hauptbahnhof to the ferry harbor.
-The ferry voyage takes two hours.
+The ferry voyage takes two hours and is included in the tour price.
 On the Danish side enjoy the lovely stretches of dikes and trees along Falsters most beautiful beach.

 Overnight in Nykøbing/Falster.

 Day 9: Nyköping/Falster - Insel (43 miles/69 km)

 Cycling along the coast and through easy terrain, you will reach the old merchant city of Stubbekøbing.
 It will be worth your while to browse around town before taking the ferry to the island Bogø, where the ferry will make a quick stop.
 Continue on the ferry to the island Møn.
 This ferry ride is not included in the tour.
 The cost is €10 per person, payable on site.